oneforawe/config-repo/README.md

 `util.conf`, `util.cfg`, `.util`, `.util.conf`, `.utilrc`, etc.  An associated
 config folder might have one of these same names or `util.d` or `.util.d`, where the `d` presumably refers to "directory".

+## To Do

+* Change handling of the git template HEAD file so it isn't a symbolic link but rather is a real file (or maybe a hard link).